gevo222/RRK-Android-App/README.md

 # RoadRageKiller
-An Android Speedometer application built with Java and REST API.
+An Android Speedometer application built in Android Studio with Java and REST API.

 # What I Learned
 * My first Android application where I learned the basics of Android Studio and utilizing APIs.